anolilab/unplugin-favicons/.github/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 -   **Use a clear and descriptive title** for the issue to identify the problem.
 -   **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you invoked vite-plugin-favicon, e.g. which function exactly you used, or how you imported it otherwise.
-When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you used an internal function, don't just say you used it, provide what data you passed it, and if/how it was passed back into other vite-plugin-favicon functions.
+When listing steps, **don’t say what you did, but explain how you did it**.
+For example, if you used an internal function, don’t say you used it, provide what data you passed it, and if/how it was passed back into other vite-plugin-favicon functions.
 -   **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
-If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+If you’re providing snippets in the issue, use [Markdown code blocks](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github#multiple-lines).
 -   **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 -   **Explain which behavior you expected to see instead and why.**
--   **If you're reporting that vite-plugin-favicon errored out**, provide the whole stack trace in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
+-   **If you’re reporting that vite-plugin-favicon errored out**, provide the whole stack trace in the issue in a [code block](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github#multiple-lines), a [file attachment](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/attaching-files), or put it in a [gist](https://gist.github.com/starred) and provide link to that gist.
 -   **If the problem is related to performance or memory**, include a benchmark link with your report.
--   **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.
+-   **If the problem wasn’t triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

 -   **Can you reproduce the problem in [a sandbox](https://codepen.io)?**
 -   **Did the problem start happening recently** or was this always a problem?
--   If the problem started happening recently, **can you reproduce the problem in an older version?** What's the most recent version in which the problem doesn't happen?
+-   If the problem started happening recently, **can you reproduce the problem in an older version?** What’s the most recent version in which the problem doesn’t happen?
 You can download older versions from NPM or Deno.
 -   **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

 -   **Which version are you using?** You can get the exact version by looking in your `package.json` or in your Deno import.
--   **What's the name and version of the OS you're using**?
+-   **What’s the name and version of the OS you’re using**?
 -   **Which other packages do you have installed?**

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for vite-plugin-favicon, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you find out that you don’t need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/josh-hemphill/vite-plugin-favicon/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/josh-hemphill/vite-plugin-favicon/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you’re requesting existed.

 #### Before Submitting An Enhancement Suggestion